publiclab/webjack/README.md

 An Arduino Uno or any other ATmega328p based board is required.
 Future support for other controllers is discussed [here](https://github.com/arms22/SoftModem/issues/5).
 In addition, it is **_strongly recommended_** to build the circuit (or buy the shield) found at [SoftModem](https://github.com/arms22/SoftModem#hardware).

+The Arduino can be connected to a laptop or smartphone with the correct cable, but different laptops and smartphones require different cables.
+See [Hardware](#hardware), below.

 __Software__

 WebJack uses the [adapter.js](https://github.com/webrtc/adapter) shim for browser interoperability.
 You have to make sure adapter.js is loaded before webjack.js.
 Have a look at the demo site in the examples folder.